KULL-Centre/DEERpredict/docs/_docs/api.md

 ## RotamerLibrary class

-`DEERpredict.libraries.LIBRARIES`: Loaded from `DEERPREdict/lib/libraries.yml`, the rotamers are saved as pdb and txt files in the `DEERPREdict/lib` folder.
+`DEERpredict.libraries.LIBRARIES`: Loaded from `DEERPREdict/lib/libraries.yml`, rotamers libraries consist of a PDB file, a DCD files and a text file for the weights.
+These files are included in the `DEERPREdict/lib` folder.

-`DEERpredict.libraries.RotamerLibrary`: Makes available the attributes `data` (rotamer coordinates) and `weights` (intrinsic probability of each rotamer).
+`DEERpredict.libraries.RotamerLibrary`: Makes available the attributes `top` (rotamer topology), `coord` (rotamer coordinates) and `weights` (intrinsic probability of each rotamer).

 ## Lennard-Jones parameters